sablier-labs/docs/docs/contracts/v2/reference/core/contract.SablierV2LockupLinear.md

 ### getCliffTime

-Retrieves the linear stream's cliff time, which is a Unix timestamp.
+Retrieves the stream's cliff time, which is a Unix timestamp.

 _Reverts if `streamId` references a null stream._